Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

     `jai program.jai -import_dir arg1`
 - You can specify several path arguments to module directories at the same time:
     `jai program.jai -import_dir arg1, arg2, arg3`

+For an example of its use, see § 12.12